What's being done to secure our water future?

 In fact, even after a dismal 2018 winter, the amount of water stored in our reservoirs is greater than roughly two-thirds of the years since 1950.

 Securing new water supplies

-SRP is partnering with the Gila River Indian Community to make renewable water supplies available in central Arizona for new demands and in times of drought.
-Through the joint venture, Gila River Water Storage LLC, there is 30,000 acre-feet of CAP water available for 100-year leases and up to 2 million acre-feet of CAP water being stored to earn long-term storage credits.
+SRP and the Gila River Indian Community have worked together to bring renewable water supplies to central Arizona.
+Through the Gila River Water Storage project, 30,000 acre-feet of CAP water is available for 100-year leases.
+Up to 2 million acre-feet of CAP water is also being stored to earn long-term storage credits.
 Together, these supplies equal 50,000 acre-feet per year of renewable water supplies for the next 100 years.

 Another 100,000 acre-feet of CAP water is available to help during dry years over the next 15 years.

 In 2005, SRP acquired C.C.
 Cragin Reservoir, a 15,000-acre-foot reservoir located on East Clear Creek.
 This reservoir serves as a water source for Payson, northern Gila County communities, Indian water settlements and SRP customers.

 Restoring our forests

 Most of the water that flows into SRP's reservoirs comes from forests in northern Arizona.
 It’s estimated that 80% of forests are choked with vegetation, putting them – and our water supply – at risk.
 Thick brush and overcrowded trees can lead to uncontrollable wildfires, which can contaminate our water supply with ash and debris.